 Cheese platters can be simple or elaborate, depending on what type of party you're throwing and how much money you want to spend.
-In any case, the cheese platter should be the least stressful part of planning your party.
-Buy a few interesting kinds of cheese, arrange them with tasty garnishes like fruit, nuts, crackers and cured meats and you can't go wrong.
+They can be simple or complicated, but remember all you're doing is buying a few interesting kinds of cheese, arranging them with tasty garnishes like fruit, nuts, crackers, and cured meats and your guests will love it.

 01 of 08